The ADU Investor Playbook: From Feasibility to First Rent Check

 • Utilities (if owner-paid): -$0 (meter it separately)

-So what about management?
+Management matters.
 If you've got a tenant in the main house and a tenant in the ADU, hire a property manager who handles them as separate units with separate leases.
 Shared-property disputes — noise, parking, trash cans — are the number one headache for ADU owners who self-manage.
-A good PM in a market like Sacramento charges $120-$140/month per unit.
+A good PM in Sacramento charges $120–$140/month per unit.
 That buffer is worth every dollar.

 Challenge for Today